invesalius/invesalius.github.io/edit_documentation_here/source/installation_guide/installation_guide.md

 python app.py
 ```

+**Warning:** If using Anaconda or pip , always activate the environment before running the command.

 If using `uv`, simply run:

 ```shell
 uv run app.py
 ```

-**Warning:** If using Anaconda, always open the Anaconda Powershell and activate the environment before running the command.

 ## MacOS